“Please man, I just want to see my family!”

 “—You’re a lousy liar, Tanigaki!”

-The sniper refastened his trousers and pulled on his uniform jacket.
-His eyes continued their embargo, snatching up his cloak and gun he wrenched open the door and stormed out of the shack.
+He angrily refastened his trousers and pulled on his uniform jacket.
+Eyes continued their embargo as he snatched up his cloak and gun.

-At the washbowl, he rinsed away all remnants of Ogata and his oil.
+At the washbowl, he rinsed away the remnants of Ogata’s oil and pondered why he always seemed to attract the complicated ones.

 “He wasn’t a convict?”
 Noma demanded.

-“—Corporal, he was covered in tattoos,” Genjirou said.
-“The names of his children, his wife, and his many lady friends.
+“—Corporal, he was covered in tattoos,” said Genji.
+“The names of his children, his wife, many lady friends.
 None of them were of a map,”

-“—he’s here hunting skins like the rest of us,” Tamai silenced them.
+“—he’s here hunting skins like the rest of us,” Tamai snapped, silencing them.

-“Only he’s looking to poach ours,” Noma said, nodding.
+“Only he’s looking to poach ours,” said Okada, nodding.

-“He came in here and checked the man’s tattoos,” said Genjirou.
+“He came in here and checked the man’s tattoos,” Genji added.
 “Then he left without saying a word,”

 The trio exchanged suspicious glances.

-“Let’s get some more tracking done before the sun sets,” Genjirou walked to his skis and grabbed his goatskin pull-over.
+“We should get some more tracking in before sunset,” Genji walked to his skis and grabbed his goatskin pull-over.

-“You and Okada go, I need to check in with the barracks at Otaru,” Tamai tapped him on the shoulder.
+“You and Okada go, we need to check-in at Otaru,” Tamai tapped him on the shoulder.
 “Where’s your belt, Private First Class Tanigaki?”

-“Here it is,” Noma retrieved it from on the table.
+“Here it is,” Noma collected it from the table.

-Genjirou caught it when tossed, and as he laced it into rungs of his waistband, he saw that Ogata’s belt was too narrow to secure.
-He covered the unfastened buckle with his goatskin pullover before following Private Okada out into the snow.
+Genji caught it when tossed, and lacing it into rungs of his waistband, realized Ogata’s belt was too narrow to secure.